 Gomez Sosa also helped several student-athletes take the next step in their development.
-2013 senior Hillary Lawless led the Bears in scoring with 21 points, and finished the year in sixth place on Missouri State's career points list, passing her head coach on the list along the way.
-The offense also included all-conference performer Holly Scherer, a 2013 sophomore who finished among the MAC's top-10 in assists (five) and assists per game (0.31).
+Lawless led the Bears in scoring with 21 points and finished the year in sixth place on Missouri State's career points list, passing her head coach on the list along the way.
+The offense also included all-conference performer Holly Scherer, a 2013 sophomore who finished among the MAC's top 10 in assists (five) and assists per game (0.31).
 Scherer was also second on the team in shots (32) and shots on goal (20).
-Meanwhile, senior Reiann Stoute was the national individual leader in defensive saves, and the Bears as a team were also first in that category.
+Meanwhile, senior Reiann Stoute was the national individual leader in defensive saves and the Bears as a team were also first in that category.
 Lawless, Scherer and Stoute claimed spots on the All-MAC First Team, while Scherer was a second-team pick.

 Gomez Sosa took over the head coaching duties of the program effective January 2011, making her the program's sixth head coach in its 40-year history.
-In her first season as the Bears' head coach, Gomez Sosa produced three All-Mid-American Conference players and three player of the week honors.
+In her first season as the Bears' head coach, Gomez Sosa produced three all-MAC players and three player of the week honorees.
 Gomez Sosa also coached the team to the most regular season wins since 2004 with seven.

-During the 2011 season, Gomez Sosa had three athletes ranked in the conference top ten in shots per game, points per game, and goals per game.
-She also had two athletes ranked in the conference top ten in assists per game, defensive saves, saves, goals against average, and save percentage.
-Two of Gomez Sosa's athletes led their statistical category (points per game and defensive saves) in conference.
-Her defensive squad finished seventh in the nation in defensive saves (13), with player Reiann Stoute kicking in eight of her own to rank her fourth in the nation.
+During the 2011 season, Gomez Sosa had three athletes ranked in the conference top 10 in shots per game, points per game, and goals per game.
+She had two athletes ranked in the conference top ten in assists per game, defensive saves, saves, goals against average, and save percentage.
+Two of Gomez Sosa's athletes led their statistical category (points per game and defensive saves) in conference matchups.
+Her defensive squad finished seventh in the nation in defensive saves (13), with Reiann Stoute producing eight of her own to rank her fourth in the nation.
 Under Gomez Sosa's guidance, Casey Bayliss finished the season 15th in the nation in points per game and 13th in goals per game.

 When Gomez Sosa completed her MSU playing career in 2004, she was one of the most decorated field hockey athletes in school history.
 She was named to the NorPac All-Conference team all four seasons and won the conference's Rookie of the Year Award in 2001.
 From 2002-04, she was named to the National Field Hockey Coaches Association All-West Region team, and her senior season she became the first Bear honored on the NFHCA All-America Team (third team).
 Gomez Sosa was a two-time team captain and remains the only Missouri State player ever to receive the All-America distinction from the NFHCA.